COVID-19 Preparedness Statement

 All images and videos on Pixabay are released under the Creative Commons Zero License.
 Thus, they may be used freely for almost any purpose – even commercially and in printed format.
 The site goes on to state that attribution is suggested but not required.

-A superbly constructed site from the Montreal-based Leeroy Creative Agency, Life of Pix gives you well-edited shots that uniquely and deeply capture the subject.
-In classifying the resources, I would say two words: scenic and minimalistic.
-Thus, if you are looking for inspirational assets that you can build over the top with copy, this is definitely your site.
+Life of Pix is a superbly constructed site from the Montreal-based creative agency, Leeroy.
+It gives you well-edited shots that uniquely and deeply capture the subject.
+In classifying the resources, I would hold my description to two words: scenic and minimalistic.
+Thus, if you are looking for inspirational assets that you can design over with copy, this is your site.

 Life of Pix is matched (and linked to within the site) to Life of Vids